Skip to content

 $8,000 – $18,000/mo

 Full W-2 hire.
 Benefits, PTO, payroll taxes.
-Only makes sense above ~$10M in revenue for most contractors.
+Only makes sense once your finance workload is truly full-time for most contractors.

 Setup fees (one time)